-We have 8 very over grown and untrimmed apple trees, 2 pear trees that bear small fruit and 2 very large cherry trees that we can’t pick all the berries from.
+We have 8 very over grown apple trees (we spent several years trimming them into the right shape), a pear tree that bear small fruit and 2 very large cherry trees that we spent 6 years trimming back to the proper size.
 There is a 3rd cherry tree that is taller than our garage and well, the birds love that tree.
-It will make nice wood furniture someday.

 We (and I mean my husband) did a lot of research on different fruit trees.
 We ordered 11 new trees from an online company along with 2 blueberry plants.
-He then went to a local store and bought an additional tree and 2 more blueberry plants.
-In total we have 16 trees and 6 blueberry plants.
-We had bought some trees last year and are moving them all to one location.
+We then went to a local store and bought an additional tree and 2 more blueberry plants.
+In total we have 17 trees and 10 blueberry plants.

 With the research my husband did, he really looked at the types of apples he wanted.
 Taking into account when the apples will be ready to pick.
 He also looked at the size of the trees.
 We went the dwarf or semi-dwarf or we will just trim the tree short varieties.